Cryptoparty-Ann-Arbor/Cryptoparty-Ann-Arbor.github.io/about/index.md

 [cryptoparty.in](https://www.cryptoparty.in/ann_arbor) -- Backup site for announcements and general info. \\
 [we.riseup.net (crabgrass)](https://we.riseup.net/a2cryptoparty) -- Our we.riseup.net crabgrass powered site \\
 [Meetup](https://www.meetup.com/AllHandsActive/) -- Monthly cryptoparties are also announced on All Hands Active's Meetup page.

-## Monthly Meetup
-We hold monthly meetings, open to the public and free for all.
-This is a great opportunity to learn about privacy technology, meet other like-minded people, brainstorm new systems and discuss current issues and events.

-Meetings are every 2nd Saturday of the month at 4pm and usually in [All Hands Active](http://www.allhandsactive.org/): 255 E. Liberty St. Suite 225, Ann Arbor, MI

-Go down to the basement between Nagomi Sushi and Underground Sounds, make a left, then a right through the glass doors.